Course Outline

 Configuring Web App Manifest for Government Use

-- Adding the app to the Home Screen for easy access
+- Enabling users to add the app to their Home Screen for easy access

 UI Considerations for Government Applications